Coconut Oil for Psoriasis: Is It Effective? | MyPsoriasisTeam

 Coconut Oil for Psoriasis: Is It Effective?

-Psoriasis is an autoimmune condition, and although there is no cure yet, certain treatments and at-home remedies may help you relieve symptoms like dry skin, itchiness, and scaling.
+Psoriasis is an autoimmune disorder, and although there is no cure yet, certain treatments and at-home remedies may help you relieve symptoms like dry skin, itchiness, and scaling.

 Research on Coconut Oil and Psoriasis

-Research suggests that coconut oil may help improve skin symptoms in people with chronic skin conditions such as psoriasis.
-A study conducted in 2018 found that coconut oil has anti-inflammatory properties that suppress inflammatory markers, which could help protect the skin from the inflammation characteristic of psoriasis.
+Research suggests that coconut oil may help improve skin symptoms in people with chronic (long-term) skin conditions like psoriasis.
+One study found that coconut oil has anti-inflammatory properties that suppress inflammatory markers, which could help protect the skin from the inflammation caused by psoriasis.

-Research has shown virgin coconut oil to be a safe and effective moisturizer for most people.
+Research has shown virgin coconut oil to be a safe and effective moisturizer.
 Moisturizers — also known as emollients — keep the skin hydrated.
-They can be highly beneficial in managing psoriasis symptoms like flaking, itching, and redness.
+They can be highly beneficial in managing psoriasis symptoms like flaking, itching, and skin discoloration.
 Although over-the-counter moisturizers like coconut oil may not be a substitute for prescription psoriasis medication, they help keep the skin hydrated and allow it to heal.

 Potential Risks

 In rare cases, some people may develop an allergic reaction (allergic dermatitis) to coconut oil.
-For these individuals, using coconut oil could worsen symptoms instead of improving them.
-As one member cautioned, “I started to use natural coconut oil on my skin for a week, but it burned my skin.”
+For these individuals, using coconut oil could make the symptoms worse instead of improving them.
+As one MyPsoriasisTeam member cautioned, “I started to use natural coconut oil on my skin for a week, but it burnt my skin.”

-Ultimately, everyone’s psoriasis is different.
-What is helpful for another person may not necessarily help you improve your psoriasis symptoms.
+Everyone’s psoriasis is different.
+What is helpful for another person may not help your psoriasis symptoms.
 Always talk to your doctor before beginning a new treatment or product, even if it’s natural.

 For Scalp Psoriasis

-As some members have noted, coconut oil may help manage symptoms of scalp psoriasis.
+As some MyPsoriasisTeam members have noted, coconut oil may help manage symptoms of scalp psoriasis.

-Another member shared that they use a combination of coconut oil and argan oil on their hair and scalp after using a Clobetasol liquid solution: “It helps!”
+Another MyPsoriasisTeam member shared that they use a combination of coconut oil and argan oil on their hair and scalp after using a clobetasol liquid solution, writing, “It helps!”

 How To Use Coconut Oil for Psoriasis

-If your doctor gives you the OK to try coconut oil as a complementary treatment for your psoriasis, they may recommend that you apply it topically.
-Coconut oil has a melting point of 78 F, so it is often solid at room temperature.
+If your doctor gives you the OK to try coconut oil as a complementary treatment for your psoriasis, they may recommend that you apply it topically (on the skin).
+Coconut oil has a melting point of 78 degrees Fahrenheit, so it is often solid at room temperature.
 When applying coconut oil to the skin, you may need to warm it in the palm of your hand.

 One member found that coconut oil can be difficult to apply, so they shared this tip: “If I use a blender, it aerates the coconut oil and makes it less oily and easier to apply.
 It might feel a bit greasy at first, but that goes away fast.”